theupdateframework/pep-on-pypi-with-tuf/README.rst

   a malicious file that is properly signed.

-TUF is designed to address these attacks, and others, by adding signed metadata (text files that describe the repository's files ) to the repository and referencing the metadata files during the update procedure.
-Repository files are verified against the information included in the metadata before they are handed to the software update system.
-The framework also provides multi-signature trust, explicit and implicit revocation of cryptograhic keys, responsibility separation on the metadata, and minimizing key risk.
+TUF is designed to address these attacks, and others, by adding signed metadata (text files that describe the repository's files) to the repository and by referencing the metadata files during the update procedure.
+Repository files are verified against the information included in the metadata before they are handed off to the software update system.
+The framework also provides multi-signature trust, explicit and implicit revocation of cryptograhic keys, responsibility separation on the metadata, and minimizing [LV: change to minimizes] key risk.
 For a full list and outline of the repository attacks and software updater weaknesses addressed by TUF, see Appendix A.